 Want to know more about colored concrete?
 Call (612) 268-6687 for a free consultation.

 If you find plain surfaces to be uninteresting, make it more exciting with color.
-Minneapolis Concrete Artisans is a local decorative concrete company that specializes in various resurfacing, refinishing, and repairing solutions like colored concrete.
+Minneapolis Concrete Artisans is a local decorative concrete company that specializes in various rcesurfacing, refinishing, and repairing solutions like colored concrete and epoxy flooring with exposed aggregate effects.
 Our team is highly trained to apply color and making them last longer.
+We are one of the trusted colored concrete contractors in the area.
+We work on pool decks, driveways, patios, garage floors, and more.

 Let’s talk about the different coloring agents available today and which one is most suitable for you.
 Call us for a free consultation and quote.